spereira02/warehouse-path-planner/README.md

 ### 1. `OccupancyGridPlanner`

-`OccupancyGridPlanner` is responsible for turning a continuous map into a search problem.
+`OccupancyGridPlanner` is responsible for converting a continuous geometric environment into a graph search problem.

 It takes:
 - map bounds